Documentation / Continuously run your tests

 The script will then stop when it has finished the current run(s).
 Wait for it to stop by looking at the log: tail -f /tmp/sitespeed.io.

 Sometimes your cloud server reboots.
-To make sure it auto start your tests, you can add it to the crontab.
+To make sure it auto-starts your tests, you can add it to the crontab.
 Edit the crontab with crontab -e and add (make sure to change the path to your installation):

 We constantly do new Docker releases: bug fixes, new functionality and new versions of the browser.
-To keep your instance updated, follow the following work flow.
+To keep your instance updated, follow this workflow.

-Update your run.sh file so it uses the new version (33.6.0 in this case).
-The next iteration of the loop, it will use the new version.
+Update your run.sh file so it uses the new version (40.4.0 in this case).
+On the next iteration of the loop, it will use the new version.

-If you test many URLs you may wanna shorten the wait time.
+If you test many URLs you may want to shorten the wait time.
 Log into the server and stop your tests by removing the sitespeed.run file.
-Wait until the tests stops and then restart.
+Wait until the tests stop, then restart.

 You can have a script crontab.sh file: